Smoke and fire detectors can save your life and your home. Here's a rundown of our favorites.

 Smoke detector installation and maintenance

 Smoke alarms can save a life, but they have to be properly installed and maintained.
-Don’t risk your family’s safety—use these tips to keep your smoke detectors in tip-top shape.
+Don’t risk your family’s safety—use these tips to keep your smoke detector alarm in tip-top shape.

 A smoke detector won’t do you any good if it isn’t working, so make sure to check your batteries every month and use the “test“ button intermittently to ensure proper function.